climate-ai/truebranch/README.md

 The metric learning code of this project can be found in the folder Metric learning, the script to create the training, validation and test embeddings is called "Metric_learning_tripletloss.py", the notebook including visualisations and tensorboard "Metric_Learning_Triplet_Loss.ipynb".

 ## 4. Visualisation of test embeddings with Diagrams
 The resulted embeddings, representing the images in the trained feature space, are plotted using the seaborn package.
-The code for visualisation can be found in the folder Visualisation.
+The code for visualisation can be found in the folder Visualisation in the document "embed_visualisation.py".

 The MSE distance plots for raw images, images in resnet45 feature space and in our feature space (as explained in chapter 4 of the Master Thesis) can be found in the notebook "Metric_Learning_Triplet_Loss.ipynb".